 Cate Denial is the Bright Distinguished Professor of American History, Chair of the History department, and Director of the Bright Institute at Knox College in Galesburg, Illinois.
-A 2018-2021 Distinguished Lecturer for the Organization of American Historians, and the winner of the American Historical Association’s 2018 Eugene Asher Distinguished Teaching award, and a former member of the Digital Public Library of America‘s Educational Advisory Board.
+A 2018-2021 Distinguished Lecturer for the Organization of American Historians, Cate is the winner of the American Historical Association’s 2018 Eugene Asher Distinguished Teaching award, and a former member of the Digital Public Library of America‘s Educational Advisory Board.
 Cate currently sits on the boards of the Western Historical Quarterly and Commonplace: A Journal of Early American Life.
 Cate is at work on a new book, A Pedagogy of Kindness, under contract with West Virginia University Press.
 Her historical research has examined the early nineteenth-century experience of pregnancy, childbirth and child-rearing in Upper Midwestern Ojibwe and missionary cultures, research that grew from Cate’s previous book, Making Marriage: Husbands, Wives, and the American State in Dakota and Ojibwe Country (2013).
 In summer 2018, Cate was an Andrew W. Mellon Fellow at the American Philosophical Society in Philadelphia, PA.

-Cate is also a pedagogical coach for graduate students, junior faculty, and entrepreneurs.
-You can find out more about this work at her coaching website.
+Cate is also a pedagogical coach You can find out more about this work on her Coaching page.

 Header image: Peter Bailley / Knox College